kabazoka/Chromatic_Adaption_Accelerator/README.md

 **Prerequisites**:
 - ModelSim must be installed and in your PATH
-- Python with the Pillow library (`pip install pillow`) for PPM to PNG conversion
+- Python with the Pillow library (`pip install pillow`) for PNG/PPM conversions

 ## Implementation Details